LudovicGouverneur/General-Strategy/README.md

 > I want to communicate an intention/ materialize an idea, to the world through coding.

 * How do I do it?
+Knowledge :
+  *
+  * basic javascript synthax
+  *
+  * DOM
+  * Closure // dependancies
+  * pure function
+  * Object

+Skills :

+* Structure :
-> MVC-LH : by respecting a conventional architecture in my program :
+     * MVC-LH : by respecting a conventional architecture in my program.
 > Reverse Engineering + Expension + TDD approach

 > Write the requirement/spec